savila/HALOGEN/examples/README.md

 part of the process on a single density field.

-To run the example, located in the ``ONLY_HALOGEN`` directory, make sure you first run the pure 2LPT example above, as it is the output from that run which will be used as the density field for the example.
+To run the example, located in the ``ONLY_HALOGEN`` directory, make sure you first run the standalone 2LPT example above, as it is the output from that run which will be used as the density field for this example.

+Running the example is done simply with

+    ./halogen examples/ONLY_HALOGEN/GOLIAT_HALOGEN.input

-Running the example is done simply by ``./halogen examples/ONLY_HALOGEN/GOLIAT_HALOGEN.input`` from the top-level directory of HALOGEN.
-The input for standalone HALOGEN, apart from the input specification file itself, consists of three files:
+from the top-level directory of HALOGEN.
+The input for standalone HALOGEN, apart from the input specification file itself, consists of 3 files:

-* Snapshot: A GADGET-format snapshot of a density field.
+* *Snapshot*: A GADGET-format snapshot of a density field.
 This can be in either GADGET 1/2 or 3 format.
-In the example, this is set to use the output of the previous 2LPT example, and is a box of L=1000 and N=512.
+In the example, this is set to use the output of the previous 2LPT example, which is the GOLIAT box.
-* MassFunctionFile: A tabulated cumulative mass function, with columns {M [M_sun/h], n(>M) [(h/Mpc)^3]}.
+* *MassFunctionFile*: A tabulated cumulative mass function, with columns {M [M_sun/h], n(>M) [(h/Mpc)^3]}.
 The simplest way to get a mass function is to use a fit from the literature.
-This can be easily done with the native functionality at hmf.icrar.org (make sure the cosmology is set appropriately).
+This can be easily done with the native functionality at http://hmf.icrar.org (make sure the cosmology is set appropriately).
 However, one could just as well use a function measured directly in a simulation.
-* alphaFile: A table of mass bins and their corresponding alpha values.
+* *alphaFile*: A table of mass bins and their corresponding alpha values.
-  This is the relation that defines the biasing scheme in HALOGEN, and the file can be produced by a fitting routine (see next example).
+  This is the relation that defines the biasing scheme in HALOGEN, and the file can be produced by a fitting routine (see fitting example).
 The format of the file should be {alpha, M [M_sun/h]}, where M is the lower limit of each mass bin.
 VELOCITIES??

 Besides this input data, the parameters defined in the HALOGEN.input file are (values for this example in [square brackets]):

-* GadgetFormat: [1].
+* *GadgetFormat*: [1].
 Either 1 for Gadget 1 or 2 format, or 2 for Gadget 3
   format.
-* OutputFile [examples/ONLY_HALOGEN/output/GOLIAT.halos].
+* *OutputFile* [``examples/ONLY_HALOGEN/output/GOLIAT.halos``].
 The output file
   for the halo catalog.
-* NCellsLin: [250].
+* *NCellsLin*: [250].
 The number of cells per side of the volume used in the HALOGEN method.
 Recommended setting is such that the number of particles per cell is about 2^3.
 In principle, the higher this number is the better, however, setting too high will introduce too much shot noise.
-* Beta: ?????
-* vel_fact: ?????
-* recalc_frac: [1.0].
+* *recalc_frac*: [1.0].
 A technical parameter of the method which sets how many times the probabilities of placing haloes in cells is updated.
   Setting to 1.0 will correspond to only updating at mass-bin boundaries, which has been shown to be completely adequate.
 THIS PARAMETER MAY BE REMOVED IN FUTURE VERSIONS.
-* nthreads: [16].
+* *nthreads*: [16].
 The number of OPENMP threads to use in the placement routine.
-* rho_ref: [crit].
+* *rho_ref*: [crit].
 Whether to take the halo overdensity definition as compared to critical density, or matter density (takes values {crit,matter}).
-* Overdensity: [200].
+* *Overdensity*: [200].
 The overdensity criterion for the definition of a halo, R = ((3 M)/(4\pi rho_ref *Overdensity))^(1/3).
 This affects (together with
   rho_ref) the exclusion radius of each halo.
-Halos will not be placed within each-others exclusion radius (see also the -DX_EXCLUSION defines in Makefile.defs).
+Halos will not be placed within each-other's exclusion radius (see also the ``-DX_EXCLUSION`` defines in ``Makefile.defs``).
-* Mmin: [2e-4].
+* *Mmin*: [2e-4].
 Sets either the minimum halo mass or total number density of the final halo catalogue.
-Which of these is set depends on the preprocessor define -DDENS.
+Which of these is set depends on the preprocessor define ``-DDENS``.
-* Seed: [-1].
+* *Seed*: [-1].
 The random seed of the halo placement algorithm.
 This can be set to ensure reproducible results, or left at -1, in which case the actual seed is calculated based on the current time.
-If one requires several halogen-only simulations with different seeds, be careful that the calculations are spread out enough to receive different seeds.
+If one requires several HALOGEN-only simulations with different seeds, be careful that the calculations are spread out enough to receive different seeds.
-* Gad*: The various GADGET formatting parameters can be changed if one uses snapshots of slightly different format.
+* *Gad**: The various GADGET formatting parameters can be changed if one uses snapshots of slightly different format.
 These will be correct in the example if the HALOGEN version of 2LPT is used.